Markdown and LaTeX#

 Lists#

-Markdown recognises lists from dashes -
+Markdown supports lists using dashes (-

 - Item 1